tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you need computing resources to run docker containers, what can you use besides EC2 instances?
 A: ECS, or Elastic Container Service, can be used to run docker containers.

 - Q: What are the two launch types that ECS supports?
-A: ECS supports EC2 launch type and Fargate.
+A: ECS supports the EC2 launch type and Fargate.
 With Fargate, AWS will manage the EC2 instances for you.

 - Q: If you want to publish docker images, what can you use besides Dockerhub?
 A: AWS ECR or Elastic Container Registry.